DhairyaS450/track-ai-web/privacy.md

 Last Updated: January 27, 2025

-Thank you for choosing TaskTide AI.
+Thank you for choosing TidalTasks AI.
 We respect your privacy and are committed to protecting your personal information.
 This Privacy Policy explains how we collect, use, store, and disclose your information when you use our service.
-By accessing or using TaskTide AI, you agree to this Privacy Policy.
+By accessing or using TidalTasks AI, you agree to this Privacy Policy.

 ---

 **1. Overview**
-- Service Name: TaskTide AI
+- Service Name: TidalTasks AI
 - Service Description: A scheduling and productivity application tailored for high-school and university students.
 - Platform: Web and Mobile
 - Privacy Policy Version: 1.0
-- Primary Contact: dhairyashah2513@gmail.com
+- Primary Contact: support@tidaltasks.app
 - No Physical Office: Our team is remote, and we do not have a physical office.
 - Governing Law: This Privacy Policy is governed by the laws of Canada.